 There are two 24 hour 7-11s, one in each terminal.
 The shop in Terminal 2 is on level 3, just before Magic Garden 1.
 There are two in Terminal 1 at either end of ground floor arrivals.

 Don Muang Airport Hotel

 Don Muang Amari Airport Hotel

 The Amari Airport Hotel is opposite the airport and connected to Terminal 1 by a walkway from level 2.
-The hotel has day rooms, a Swimming pool, a coffee shop, a Fitness center and a Henry J Beans restaurant.
+The hotel has day rooms, a Swimming pool, a coffee shop, a Fitness center, and a few restaurants.

 Don Muang Airport Sleep Box